Nightmask: Powers and abilities

 Nightmask has the ability to enter and manipulate dreams of others.
 He can project illusions into another person's mind, as well as travel between dimensions to some extent.

 Other versions

 Exiles

 An alternate version of Keith Remsen attempts to defeat the mutant Proteus within his dreams.
-The attempt fails and Proteus strikes back - Remsen appears to suffer a heart attack, but is unclear whether or not he survived.
+The attempt fails and Proteus strikes back - Remsen appears to suffer a heart attack, but is unclear whether he survived.

 newuniversal

 The re-imagined New Universe called newuniversal presents two different versions of Nightmask: